SOCCER-Project-DEP/vulnman-ansible/README.md

 nano roles/domain_discovery/defaults/main.yml  # Update 'target'

 # Run the Ansible playbook to deploy everything
-ansible-playbook -i inventory.yml playbooks/deploy-all.yml
+ansible-playbook -i inventory.yml playbooks/deploy-all.yml # -kK for password prompt

 # Connect to the machine and populate the database with subdomains
-ssh <your_machine> # Or 'vagrant ssh' if you are using Vagrant, and do not forget to switch to user 'ubuntu' sudo systemctl start domain_discovery.service
+ssh <your_machine> # Or 'vagrant ssh' if you are using Vagrant sudo systemctl start domain_discovery.service
 # Wait for the discovery to finish
-# sudo systemctl status domain_discovery.service
+# sudo journalctl -u domain_discovery.service --follow

 # Load the database password for psql client
 export PGPASSWORD=$(cat /opt/db/db_pass)